Resources for a better world: ecology, happiness, life, art, spirit and mind, books, musics, movies...

 He also had a thought to his ancient mates on the father's island... but any grief or anger dissipated at once...
 What for?
 He was free to live into this new world, and to forget the ancient.
 But one of the elder Elves remarked Nimly's scruple.
 He came near him, and kindly told him that he could still help his ancient mates to evolve, and become Elves in their turn, as he just did himself.
 This was important.
 But not urgent...
 They would see for this in due time, if he wanted to.

-For now, Nimly had to explore his new life, holding Naëreen's hand, walking without moving his legs along a glowing orange forest with mauve vines flowers and dark purple fuzzy grass, toward a village of merry songs... thousand laughters and flutes were making eerie reverberation in the undergrowth...
+For now, Nimly had to explore his new life, holding Naëreen's hand, walking without moving his legs along a glowing orange forest with mauve vines flowers and dark purple fuzzy grass, toward a village of merry songs... thousand laughters and flutes were making ethereal reverberation in the undergrowth...
 He knew that a little hut of golden green ferns, with a scented couch of mauve flowers, was awaiting for him, to at last freely love Naëreen...
 Oh, this was urgent, they ran, among the sweet and tender laughters of all the tribe!

 This was indeed the afterlife world which was built millennia ago by Shelenaë, the founder Goddess of the Elves.
 It had been widely expanded since, to accommodate a growing number of dying Elves over the centuries.
-It much resembled the material world, although Nimly was told that others paradises were different, added later by Elves having different tastes, or created by people from other worlds.
+It much resembled the material world, although Nimly was told that other paradises were different, added later by Elves having different tastes, or created by people from other worlds.

 As Shelenaë wanted, the senses and the bodies were the same as in the material world, although greatly enhanced and purified: contact was much better and much more emotional, while bodily perfumes were always sweet.
 Also plants, grass and flowers were often feeling like a perfumed fog: one could go all through, as if they were phantom, while feeling a pleasant caress on the skin, and varied perfumes (of which there was an incredible variety, including spices, earth and sap)